openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Software/README.md

               firmware update process.
 Note that the staged image is not necessarily a functional firmware.

+### Update Target

+For systems with dual flashes, `xyz.openbmc_project.Software.UpdateTarget` interface is used to specify the target slot that an activation is to be activated.

+It is expected that *ItemUpdater* will dynamically create this interface on the Activation DBus object if an activation is created for the uploaded image, and the user could set the update target on the uploaded Activation object.
+The interface will be removed after the image is activated.

+Note that this applies to the static layout only.

+Below are the currently supported values:
+* `Primary`: This is the default.
+The uploaded activation will be flashed to the primary flash.
+* `Secondary`: The activation will be flashed to the secondary flash.
+* `Both`: The activation will be flashed to both the primary and secondary flash.

 ### Image Apply Time

 `xyz.openbmc_project.Software.ApplyTime` has a property called